Ambulance Victoria Board

 Denise is passionate about shaping ‘just’ workplace cultures, in which an organisation’s people thrive as individuals and team members.
 Throughout her career, she has worked closely with employees and volunteers to create strategies, procedures and resources to minimise harm from occupational violence and sexual harassment.

-Denise values the importance of and fosters environments of shared leadership and teamwork and genuine community consultation and engagement.
-She is committed to closing the health gap for First Nations people and encouraged to see the increasing numbers of health workers identifying as First Nations people.
+Denise values the importance of and fosters environments of shared leadership, teamwork and genuine community consultation and engagement.
+She is committed to closing the health gap for First Nations peoples and is encouraged to see the increasing numbers of health workers identifying as First Nations.

 Denise was Executive Director of Nursing at the Royal Melbourne Hospital (RMH) for 16 years.
 Prior to her appointment at RMH, she held similar roles as Executive Director of Nursing and Midwifery at Monash Health, Illawarra Area Health Service and Northern Sydney Central Coast.
 Her roles have included managing nursing services, workforce and education, residential aged care, allied health services, Aboriginal health and emergency management.